 The pretty Stepney City Farm in East London 📷@jessbakermua

-London Zoo is amazing, but is it 30 English pounds-worth of amazing?
-Maybe, but if you don’t have £30, you can still get your animal fix at one of the amazing urban farms in London.
+If you don’t have £30 to visit London Zoo, you can still get your animal fix at one of the amazing urban farms in London.
 The farms all grow their own produce, such as vegetables and honey, which can be bought on-site, and some even have their own cafe, where you can enjoy a homemade and homegrown meal.
 The best free city farms in London include Vauxhall City Farm in South London; Hackney City Farm and Stepney City Farm both in East London; Freightliners City Farm in North London; or further afield there’s Deen City Farm and Wellgate Community Farm.
 And the best bit is that you’ll get to watch cool inner city kids lose their sh*t when they meet a goose for the first time.

 2. Go On A Market Crawl